frunox/acodersquest-dev/src/posts/05_bye-bootstrap.md

 Bootstrap is one of the first tools I learned to use at boot camp.
 It seemed easy at first.
 There were lots of styling options.
 But, when I wanted to customize the look, I ran into trouble.
 Modifying the default styling meant wading through some complex class selectors which often wouldn't accept new values.
 There was a lot of hit-and-miss regarding applying my own styling.

 I moved on to Semantic-UI and Semantic-UI-React, which are simpler, but there were still issues.
 They aren't as well documented, and are more limited.
-And customized the look was still problematic.
+And customizing the look was still problematic.

 > _"Be yourself.
 Everyone else is already taken."_
 >